-These terms and conditions (these “T&C’s”) shall govern the purchase of advertising and related services by the Advertiser, or by its affiliated companies (such purchaser, "Gotzha Pte.
-Ltd." or” Advertiser") from Publisher Company as of the Effective Date.
+These terms and conditions (these “T&C’s”) shall govern the purchase of advertising and related services by Gotzha Pte.
+Ltd. (hereafter referred to as “Gotzha” or” Advertiser”) by its affiliated companies “ from Publisher Company as of the Effective Date.
 Advertiser and Publisher Company are each referred to herein as a “Party” and collectively as the “Parties”.
 The specific type of advertising media, pricing, placement, run, rate, targeting and other campaign-specific terms for each purchase shall be set forth in an insertion order as described below.

 1. Insertion Orders; Ad Placement and Positioning.